fokouarnaud/FeatherFace/scripts/setup/README.md

 # Setup Scripts

-This directory contains scripts for setting up the FeatherFace V1 baseline and Nano-B Enhanced 2024 environment.
+This directory contains scripts for setting up the FeatherFace V1 baseline and Nano-B 2024 environment.

 ## Scripts

 ### `install_dependencies.py`
-Installs all required dependencies for FeatherFace V1 baseline and Nano-B Enhanced 2024 specialized training and validation.
+Installs all required dependencies for FeatherFace V1 baseline and Nano-B 2024 optimized training and validation.

 **Usage:**
 ```bash